Postcards from the Edge of the Universe: A ‘No Man’s Sky’ Gallery

 A big red pulsing orb.
 No way that this can go wrong.
 No way.

-Pro tip: don’t attack big capital ships when you’re in the game’s starter craft.
-(Though if you do, always return to your “grave”.)
+Pro tip: Don’t attack big capital ships when you’re in the game’s starter craft.
+(Though if you do, always return to your “grave” and pick up the stuff you left behind.)

 These aliens have screens for heads.
 That, to me, is clear Saga inspiration right here.